suadsuljovic/learn-react-by-projects/project-building-steps/README.md

 ## Intro

-**If it's your first time reading this.
-Read this to understand the thought process and the reason for writing this guide.**
+**If it's your first time reading this, read this to understand the thought process and the reason for writing this guide.**

 Building a React app is more than using Create React App scripts to make your project and hack away coding.